 After all, it’s not unreasonable to suspect the damage or your injury may have been caused by another incident if you wait for two days or more before contacting your insurer.

 So always keep your insurer’s contact details with you.
-At DirectAsia, we have a 24/7 hotline for making claims, and assign a dedicated claims specialist to you within 24 hours of your report.
+At DirectAsia, we have a 24/7 hotline for making claims, and we assign a dedicated claims specialist to you within 24 hours of your report, to hasten your car accident insurance claim process.
 Our claims review takes less than seven days, and we’ve settled more than 51,000 claims to date.